vespperhq/docs/docs/02-Getting started/01-Setup Vespper.md

    docker compose up -d
    ```

 That's it.
-You should be able to visit Merlinn's dashboard in http://localhost:5173.
+You should be able to visit Vespper's dashboard in http://localhost:5173.
 Simply create a user **(with the same e-mail as the one in your Slack user)** and start to configure your organization.

 The next steps are to configure your organization a bit more (connect incident management tools, build a knowledge base, etc).
 Head over to the [Configure & connect](../02-Getting%20started/02-Configure%20&%20connect.md) section.

-### Updating Merlinn 🧙‍♂️
+### Updating Vespper 🧙‍♂️

 1. Pull the latest changes: